Language: EN

 • The try-except block captures this exception and displays the error message

-Sometimes, after capturing an exception, we may want to re-raise it so that it can be handled in a higher context.
+Sometimes, after catching an exception, we may want to re-throw it so that it can be handled in a higher context.

-This is useful if you have done some type of processing in the except block but want the exception to continue propagating.
+This is useful if you have performed some kind of processing in the except block but wish for the exception to continue propagating.

 def process_data(data):